ssp21/ssp21-spec/ssp21.md

 * Both parties maintain a *handshake hash* denoted by the variable *h* which is *HASH_LEN* in length.

-* The HASH() function always refer to the hash function requested by the master in the *Handshake Begin Request* message.
+* The HASH() function always refer to the hash function requested by the master in the *Request Handshake Begin* message.

 * NOW() is a function that returns the current value of a relative monotonic clock as a 64-bit unsigned count of